kyndryl-open-source/latencyninja/README.md

 Example: To simulate 100ms latency, 10ms jitter, and 5% packet loss on the eth0 interface for traffic going to 192.168.1.10, run:

     ./latency_ninja.sh -i eth0 -d 192.168.1.10 -l 100 -j 10 -p 5

-## Features

- - Latency Simulation: Simulates the amount of delay in the network.
- - Jitter: Adds variability to the latency.
- - Corruption: Corrupts a given percentage of packets.
- - Duplication: Duplicates a certain percentage of packets.
-Reorder: Reorders the sequence of packets.
- - Packet Loss: Drops a percentage of packets.
-Rollback: Provides an easy way to revert the applied network conditions.

 ## Troubleshooting
  - Permission Denied: Make sure you're running the script with superuser privileges.